 On the other hand, however, this result is not consistent with the theoretical prediction discussed in Section 4.
 3..
 One possible explanation is that low-income earners can work longer until they reach the threshold.
 Since this reform increased the employment rate, it also raised the number of low-income workers, for example non-regular workers.
 Therefore, this reform increased the low-income workers whose slope of the budget line is more gradual, and they are like to work more, leading to an increase in average working hours.
 This counter-intuitive result can also be explained by the increase in regular workers.
-In general, the average of work hours of regular workers is longer than that of non-regular workers.
-For instance, the average working hours of male regular workers aged 60-64 is 44.3 while that of non-regular workers is 36.8.
-Therefore, if this hypothesis is correct and the 2004 reform prevented workers from retiring and kept them in the labour market as regular workers, it would increase in average working hours.
-In fact, Table 7-1, in fact, tells us that the rate of regular workers is increasing for both genders.
+For instance, the average of work hours of regular workers is longer than that of non-regular workers.
+For instance, the average working hours of male regular workers aged 60-64 is 44.3 while that of non-regular workers from retiring and kept them in the labour market as regular workers, it would increase in average working hours.
+In fact, tells us that the rate of regular workers is increasing for both genders.